wpilibsuite/frc-docs/source/docs/software/vision-processing/frcvision/image-thresholding.rst

 .. image:: images/image-thresholding-2.jpg

-By thresholding the image using HSV, you can seperate the image into the vision target (foreground), and the other things that the camera sees (background).
+By thresholding the image using HSV, you can separate the image into the vision target (foreground), and the other things that the camera sees (background).
 The following code example converts a HSV image into a binary image by thresholding with HSV values.

 .. tabs::